chhylp123/hifiasm/README.md

 ## Getting Help

+For detailed description of options, please see `man ./hifiasm.1'.
-The `-h` option of hifiasm provides detailed description of options.
+The `-h` option of hifiasm also provides simple description of options.
 If you have further questions, please raise an issue at the issue page.

 ## Limitations and future works